inventree/inventree-website/_posts/2024-09-23-ui-roadmap.md

 ## Effect on plugins

 Plugins that render into the UI will need to be updated to work with PUI.
 This could effect you if your plugins use the mixins `PanelMixin`, `SettingsContentMixin`, `NavigationMixin` or `UrlsMixin`.
-Rendering into PUI is best done with `UserInterfaceMixin` (available in 0.17.0) - which is acitvely expanded to support rendering more tightly integrated cpmared to ``PanelMixin` and CUI.
+Rendering into PUI is best done with `UserInterfaceMixin` (available in 0.17.0) - which is actively expanded to support rendering more tightly integrated compared to ``PanelMixin` and CUI.
 For example [#8137](https://github.com/inventree/InvenTree/pull/8137) support rendering custom template editors in PUI.

 ## How can you help?